What Varicose Veins Are and How They Can Affect You

 You’ve undoubtedly seen varicose veins either on your own legs or someone else’s.
 Varicose veins are veins that are enlarged and have become gnarled or twisted.
 You typically see them in legs, but they can form in many different parts of the body.
 Your leg muscles pump the veins in order to make them return blood to your heart and help defy gravity, so to speak.

 When these veins become varicose, the valves in the veins don’t work properly and the blood can travel the wrong direction.
 This promotes the varicose veins you see on people’s legs.
-By not being able to get that blood back to the heart, and flowing backwards and the veins enlarge even more.
+By not being able to get that blood back to the heart, and flowing backward and the veins enlarge even more.

 These types of veins generally occur in the superficial veins of legs due to the high pressure exerted while standing.
 Aside from being an aesthetic issue, varicose veins can be quite painful.
-Severe varicosity can lead to leg swelling, skin thickening and other health problems.
+Severe varicosity can lead to leg swelling, skin thickening, and other health problems.

 Signs and Symptoms of Varicose Veins